 Those of us who have been around the courts for many years have observed that the courts are going through change on several fronts.
 Not so long ago, it was thought that it was the House of Assembly that made the law, and it was for the judge to apply it to the case, and that was the entire story.
 It is now realised that it is not so simple.
 From time immemorial, judges have interpreted and incrementally changed the law.
 The judge is obliged to play the role of law-developer in resolving disputes fairly.
 This role has now dramatically expanded.
 Judges are now obliged, given the increasing scope of disputes that are brought before them, to develop the law in the domain of social policy.
 The increasing awareness of human rights helps drives this process.
 When our citizens bring issues of wrongful deprivation of property, liberty, or freedom of movement, before the court, then our judges, unqualified as they are, are forced to venture into the area of social policy.
 When our legislatures are reluctant to deal with pressing social issues such as women’s rights and family property, then the courts are, whether they like it or not, obliged to resolve these issues.
 Judges are called on to be ever more sensitive to a broad range of social concerns.
 The ivory tower no longer suffices as the residence of choice for judges.
 At the same time, the judge must strive for objectivity.
 It requires both an act of imagination and an attitude of ‘active humility’.
 Fortunately, we can be confident that our judges of the Eastern Caribbean Supreme Court, both at first instance and in the Court of Appeal, are equal to the task.

-A Speech delivered at the Multipurpose Cultural Centre, Perry Bay, Antigua, on Thursday 15 March 2007.
+A Speech delivered to the Judiciary and members of the Bar at the Multipurpose Cultural Centre, Perry Bay, Antigua, on Thursday 15 March 2007, in celebration of the 40th Anniversary of the Eastern Caribbean Supreme Court.

 The term Little 8 included Barbados, but not the Virgin Islands.
 The latter opted not to participate in the West Indies Federation, believing that its future lay in association with the USVI.